The Dual Living Dream: A Guide to Zoning and Permitting for Duplex Homes in Sydney

 Initial Assessment Phase

 After lodgement, council planners will undertake an initial review of your submission.
-They may request clarification or additional information if they identify any deficiencies.
-Your architect and planning consultant can work to provide any further materials needed to pass this preliminary assessment.
+They may request clarification or additional information if they identify deficiencies, such as non-compliance with planning rules.
+Your architect and planning consultant can work to provide any further materials needed to pass this preliminary assessment and keep your project, whether it’s an apartment building or a side-by-side duplex, on track while managing construction costs for property investors.

 Community Consultation

-As part of the DA process, your proposal will go on public exhibition, usually for a minimum of 14 days.
-Neighbouring residents and the wider community are notified and can make submissions to the council relating to your duplex plans.
-This is an important consideration phase.
+As part of the DA process, your proposal will be displayed publicly, usually for at least 14 days.
+Neighbouring residents and the wider community will be notified and can submit submissions to the council regarding your duplex plans.
+This is a crucial consideration phase, as building duplexes with two separate units can impact parking spaces and residential zones.
+Property developers should be prepared to address any concerns about the building process or how the development contributes to housing diversity in the area.

 Detailed Assessment